wildart/Evolutionary.jl/docs/src/mutation.md

 domainrange
 ```

+### Combinatorial Mutations

-List of the combinatorial mutation operations (applicable to binary vectors):
+*Note: The combinatorial mutation operations are applicable to binary vectors.*

 ```@docs
 inversion